Awa-Kamogawa Station

 Awa-Kamogawa Station (安房鴨川駅, Awa-Kamogawa-eki) is a junction passenger railway station in the city of Kamogawa, Chiba Prefecture Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Awa-Kamogawa Station is served by the Sotobō Line and Uchibō Line, and forms the terminating point of both lines.
 It is located 97.3 km from the northern terminus of the Sotobō Line at Chiba Station and 119.4 km from the northern terminus of the Uchibō Line at Soga Station.

 Station layout

 The station consists of one island platform serving two tracks for the Sotobō Line, and one side platform serving the Uchibō Line.
 The station shares the distinction with Kamaishi Station and Kagoshima Station of being one of only three stations in Japan serving as the terminus of two lines, with only up traffic.
 The station building is on the east side.
 There is also a west exit near to Aeon and Kamogawa City Hall connected to east one with a bridge.
-The station has a Midori no Madoguchi staffed ticket office.